-As of 2008, Iran's IRGC Quds Force has been funding KH, according to the US Treasury Department.
+As of 2008, Iran's IRGC Quds Force has been funding KH, according to the U.S. Department of the Treasury.
 Though little is publicly known about Iran's financing of KH since then, it is widely believed that Iran continues to finance KH's operations.

-In November 2014, wounded US military veterans and family members of deceased US soldiers filed a lawsuit against European banks for processing money from Tehran that bankrolled terrorist attacks in Iraq.
-According to the lawsuit, KH allegedly received money from Iran to finance terrorist attacks against US soldiers.
+In November 2014, wounded U.S. military veterans and family members of deceased U.S. soldiers filed a lawsuit against European banks for processing money from Tehran that bankrolled terrorist attacks in Iraq.
+According to the lawsuit, KH allegedly received money from Iran to finance terrorist attacks against U.S. soldiers.

 Another way that the group finances itself is through extortion.
-Qatari officials reportedly paid 25 million dollars out of a 150-million-dollar ransom to KH after it was discovered that the group had kidnapped a member of the royal family.
+Qatari officials reportedly paid \$25 million out of a \$150 million ransom to KH after it was discovered that the group had kidnapped a member of the royal family.